merlyescalona/ngsphy/bak/Settings.file.detailed.md

 experiment = # Expected coverage for experiment.
 Follows distribution.
 # Each value sampled will be used for base coverage of a replicate.
 locus = # Follows distribution.
-Expected coverage distribution per locus. individual = # Follows distribution.
-Expected coverage distribution per individual.

-hp locus = # Follows distribution.
 Parameter that will described shape of a Gamma distribution with mean 1.
 Used as a multiplier locus-wide.
 # Parameters for the alpha shape are sampled per replicate.
 Gamma is sampled per number of loci.
-hp individual  # Follows distribution.
+individual  # Follows distribution.
 Parameter that will described shape of a Gamma distribution with mean 1.
 Used as a multiplier individual-wide.
 # Parameters for the alpha shape are sampled per replicate.
 Gamma is sampled per number of individuals.

 phylogenetic decay = +[ID,COV_PER]
 # (Species ID, Percentage of coverage related to expected) (If used, at least 1	)

 [ngs-read-counts]
 error = # Sequencing error rate for the read counts.
 Fixed for all variable sites.